Reasons Why Your Scalp Itches

 Folliculitis

 Folliculitis occurs when your hair follicles are inflamed.
-Sufferers can experience symptoms like tenderness over the inflamed area, feeling of a bump on the scalp, itch, as well as the appearance of pus when the lesion ruptures.
+Sufferers can experience symptoms like tenderness over the inflamed area, the feeling of a bump, itchy scalp, as well as the appearance of pus when the lesion ruptures.

 It can be caused by infection, irritation of the skin, skin diseases or occlusion, when the pore where hair emerges from the skin is blocked.
 Folliculitis usually appears as a red spot with a pustule.